paulross/TotalDepth/docs/source/glossary.rst

 	Log Pass
 		A TotalDepth term that describes a continuous body of logging data recorded simultaneously and independent of any other recording.
 		Examples might be  "Repeat Section" or "Main Log".
-		In the :term:`LIS` format this is defined by a single Logical Record, the :term:`DFSR`, plus multiple type 0 or type 1 Logical Records that the DFSR describes.
-A Log Pass contains one or more :term:`Frame Array` s
+		A Log Pass contains one or more :term:`Frame Array` (s).
-		The number of Frame Arrays within a Log Pass depends on the log format.
+		The number of allowable Frame Arrays within a Log Pass depends on the log format:

+		:term:`LAS` can only support a single Frame Array within a Log Pass.

+		In the :term:`LIS` format the Log Pass is defined by a single :term:`DFSR` Logical Record.
+This can describe up to two Log Passes (type 0 or type 1) Logical Records.
+		In practice only type 0 exists so LIS has just one Frame Array per Log Pass.

-		:term:`LAS` supports a single Frame Array within a Log Pass. :term:`LIS` can support up to two Frame Arrays within a Log Pass but in practice does not. :term:`RP66V1` supports any number of Frame Arrays within a Log Pass and often does.
+		:term:`RP66V1` supports any number of Frame Arrays within a Log Pass and usually does.

 	Frame Set
 	Frame Array